ojplg/legup/README.md

 # TODO list

+Tech debt

+* Put in logging
 * Remove duplicate domain objects
 * Decide on how to implement joins in DAO framework
 * Inject connection logic/access to DAOs to web tier
 * Structure for web tier: some kind of simple handler interfacess

+Features to work on

+* Match different names between PDFs and HTML
+* Save results from parsing vote results

 See: [https://openstates.org/](https://openstates.org/)
 Code: [https://github.com/openstates/](https://github.com/openstates/)